 Paying a large tax bill is one thing, but when you have to spend precious time and money completing an endless pile of forms on top of that – just to tell the government what you owe them – tax compliance can become a life-consuming, business-killing hardship.

-The only way out in some cases is to simply cut the cord and find a new home.
+The only way out, in some cases, is to cut the cord and find a new home.

-And more and more people are deciding that this exit strategy is the best one for them.
-So, while some US citizens are moved to renounce because of double taxation issues, citizenship-based taxation problems, or on moral grounds (e.g., opposition to wars or policies), the foreign reporting requirements of FATCA are the biggest motivator for the growing number of individuals who have decided to throw in the towel on their US citizenship.
+And more and more people are deciding that this exit strategy is best for them.
+So, while some US citizens are moved to renounce because of double taxation issues, citizenship-based taxation problems, or on moral grounds, the foreign reporting requirements of FATCA are the biggest motivator for the growing number of individuals who have decided to throw in the towel on their US citizenship.

 The Process of Renunciation